 Assumption of Mary 2018 and 2019

-Assumption of Mary, or simply “Assumption Day,” is a public holiday in Spain and a major religious festival for the predominantly Catholic country.
-It is the most important Marian fest day on the calendar, and is celebrated on August 15th.
+Assumption of Mary, or simply “Assumption Day,” is a public holiday in Spain and a major religious festival across the country.
+It is the most important Marian feast day on the calendar, and is celebrated every 15 August.

 |2018||15 Aug||Wed||Assumption of Mary||National|

 |2019||15 Aug||Thu||Assumption of Mary||National|